The Queen of WB in NYC, 1963

 Wordlessly, Angie agrees.
 Below, her protective eldest brother watches, unseen.

-Rocky meets Angie at a nearly deserted section of a Downtown produce district (it appears to me to be part of the old Washington Marketplace area that would disappear in the construction of the World Trade Center complex beginning several years later).
+Rocky meets Angie at a nearly deserted section of a Downtown produce district (it appears to be part of the old Washington Marketplace area that would disappear prior to the construction nearby of the World Trade Center complex beginning several years later).

 Waiting for the man.
 In what seems to modern eyes a depiction of the anticipation of a drug deal, Rocky and Angie await the arrival of an abortionist — or in this case, the go-between for the abortionist.